Trip Description

 *Upon booking you will receive a detailed trip information packet

-Most camping trips in Grand Canyon will accommodate 5 people plus one guide.
+Most camping trips below the rim of Grand Canyon will accommodate 5 people plus one guide.
 On occasion, a group may be as large as 9 people plus 2 guides.

 Children under the age of 13 are generally not permitted.
 This restriction may be negotiable on private tours.
 Please contact us with any questions regarding this policy.